 At the start of the school year in Year 2, the Sports Ambassadors participate in training with the Stockport SHAPES team.
 The children learn new skills and games that they can use in their role with younger children in the school.
 All key concepts are addressed in this training session and the children are given the role of promoting physical activity in our school.

 In the Autumn term of Year 2, we begin multi-skills sessions.
 The session focus is throwing and catching which builds upon skills learnt in multi-skills sessions in Reception and Year 1 to progressively learn how to use these skills to play hand ball.
 We then continue multi-skills sessions but ensure progression by having the children create their own games thinking about attacking and defending.
 The key concept of fairness and respect is very important in this term.
-In addition to the multi skills sessions the children also have dance sessions which are linked to the topic that the children are learning about which is the weather in Geography.
-The children in autumn term 2 then revisit their gymnastics learning from year 1 and progress by creating their own performance.
+In addition to the multi skills sessions the children also have dance sessions which are linked to the topic that the children are learning about e.g. Great Fire of London.

-In the Spring term of Year 2, we continue gymnastics.
+In the Spring term of Year 2, we move onto gymnastics with Mrs O'Hare.
 One of the main focuses is the importance of safely handling the apparatus.
 The children learn how to carry and set up the apparatus sensibly and safely.
+We then move onto learning about the basic shapes in gymnastics and recap travelling in different ways.
 Outside the focus game is dodgeball in which the children can apply their previously learnt skills whilst developing their ideas on team tactics.

 In the second half of the Spring term, we move onto playing tag rugby - the focus of this game is teamwork.
 This builds on the children's leadership, communication and listening skills.
-Dance lessons are the indoor focus with the cross curricular link of history as the dance is based on The Great Fire of London.